-SEC.
+Sec.
 6.09 OFFEROR NOTIFICATION OF SELECTION

-After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NOIA) and send copies to all offerors.
-The NOIA will set out the names of all offerors and identify the proposal selected for award.
+After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NOIA) and send copies to all offerors who submitted proposals.
+The NOIA will set out the names of all offerors and identify the offeror selected for award.

-SEC.
+Sec.
 6.10 PROTEST